Looking for information but not sure where to start?

 Yes.
 The body and brain process sensory information—and put all that information together—so you know what is around you and how to interact effectively within the world.
 But registering one channel of information too much—and other channels not enough—can mean attention gets pulled in the wrong direction.
 And when that happens, you or your child can feel disorganized and unclear about what is required to get tasks done.
 In the end, important information gets missed and work isn’t completed.
 And all the while, sights and sounds and other sensory information all around can lead to confusion, annoyance, agitation, and fatigue.
 Figuring out a Sensory Diet—or just the right levels and kinds of sensory information to keep the mind and body focussed, calm, and on track—is important.

-In ADD, ADHD and ASD, gold-standard treatments involve multiple approaches, with those approaches being combined, or integrated, for best results.
+In ADD, ADHD and Autism, gold-standard treatments involve multiple approaches, with those approaches being combined, or integrated, for best results.
 Taking a sensory approach to help regulate focus, emotions, and productivity can be an important component of a well-rounded and integrated Treatment Plan.
 An Occupational Therapist can work with you to explore how you or your child processes sensory information and how changing sensory experiences in specific ways can better support focus, feeling calm and confident, and getting work done.

 Our Sensory Diet service for children, teens, and adults is offered in 6 sessions.
 Through clinical discussion and formal assessment, you’ll explore key topics and questions with an Occupational Therapist about sensory systems and how you can help yourself or your child achieve more focus, calm, and confidence by adjusting sensory input.
 Children and teens will be involved in these sessions, too, describing their experiences, and problem-solving collaboratively to help develop personal systems for achieving sensory experiences that are “just right”—not too little, and not too big.